 The functioning of airbrush guns makes use of the laws of fluid mechanics.
 It would be beyond the scope of this article to go into the complete fluid mechanics of airbrush guns; knowledge of this is also not necessary to understand how an airbrush gun works.
 We accordingly try to limit ourselves to the basics.

 One way of operation is when air forced through the gun sucks in the paint in the container so that it can be sprayed onto the painting surface.
 Alternatively, the paint is fed into the gun by gravity.

 The assumption that the paint is pressed out by the compressed air is wrong.
 In principle, the air that is pressed past the nozzle carries the paint with it.
 The speed at which this happens depends on the pressure on the lever on the gun – and on the pressure set on the compressor used.

 Best Airbrush for Beginners – Which airbrush gun do I need?

-First of all, it should be mentioned that every artist who has not already gained experience with the airbrush is a beginner.
+First of all, we should mention that every artist who has not already had experience with an airbrush art is a beginner.
 This means that it doesn’t matter if you’re a renowned artist who uses brushes to capture gigantic works of art on canvas – if you’ve never used an airbrush before, you’ll definitely need to get used to handling one.
-So what does this mean for the gun you want to buy?
+So, what does this mean for the gun you want to buy?

 Before you buy an extremely expensive premium airbrush gun, you should first test whether you can handle an airbrush and whether you enjoy airbrushing.
 Therefore, it is best to get into the medium price segment first.
-The gun should be solidly manufactured and easy to use, but it does not have to be the high-end product immediately.
+The gun should be solidly manufactured and easy to use, but it does not immediately have to be the high-end product.